TofuBytes-Studies-Group/E24-OLA1-System-Integration/README.md

 ### Q10: Core Architecture Diagrams
 - **Objective**: List and explain the three core architecture diagrams described by Jesper Lowgren.
   - Provide examples of each diagram and explain their roles in solution architecture.

+#### Solution Overview
+- **Translates business requirements to use cases**
+- **Has conceptual architectures that describe core processes and interactions between people, systems, and other technologies**

+#### Landscape Diagram
+- Describes how the application and database interact
+- Basically infrastructure

+#### Solution Design
+- Describes the solution context, including interactions between people, processes, data, applications, and technical infrastructure

+The **Solution Overview** helps in understanding the system's functionality from a business perspective.
+The **Landscape Diagram** provides insights into infrastructure and integrations, while the **Solution Design Diagram** offers a detailed view of how everything fits together in practice.

 ### Due Date: